KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 # What's New in Our Approach?
 Through extensive parameters tuning and efficient resampling of data set, we are able to achieve better model performance than existing works.
 Also, as the Backblaze data set has class labels it is well-suited for supervised learning.
 Thus, all prior notable works focus on building a classifier that can make accurate predictions.
 In addition to implementing supervised learning techniques, we analyze if the problem of predicting hard disk failure can be solved using unsupervised methods.
 Earlier works mainly use unsupervised learning to augment data and tackle the class imbalance problem.
 To the best of our knowledge, we are the first to apply and assess the efficiency of using anomaly detection on the Backblaze dataset to predict failure events.

 # Conclusion
 In this project we predicted if a hard disk will fail based on its SMART attributes.
 We observed that, the number of failed entries is significantly lower.
 Thus, we resorted to using data augmentation techniques like SMOTE and data resampling.
 After further analyzing the data we realized that creating a generic model is not feasible as the S.M.A.R.T attributes are not uniform across all manufacturers.
 Thus, we applied supervised learning classifiers like Random Forest and XGBoost on individual models.
 The results indicated that these trained classifiers can predict whether a hard disk (of one of the models used in the training) will fail or not.
 Random forest algorithm gave a F1 score of 1 for all the models.
 We extended our study to unsupervised clustering methods like DBSCAN and K-Means, and concluded that we cannot use these clustering algorithms because of how our data was spread.
 Finally, since failures are anomalous behaviors, we also explored anomaly detection using Isolation Forest.

 # Future Work
 We suspect that our models are overfit on cases where there were very few hard disk failures i.e. TOSHIBA MQ01ABF050 and ST8000DM002.
-To overcome the class imbalance problem, we would like to evaluate superior data augmentation techniques that would help reduce model overfitting.
+Hence, to overcome the class imbalance problem, we would like to evaluate superior data augmentation techniques that would help reduce model overfitting.
 We would also like to explore the possibility of creating a generic classifier for all hard disk models and then employ transfer learning to futher fine tune for each model.

 # References
 1. C. Xu, G. Wang, X. Liu, D. Guo, and T. Liu.
 Health status assessment and failure prediction for hard drives with recurrent neural networks.
 IEEE Transactions on Computers, 65(11):3502–3508, Nov 2016.